 NBA Finals - The Sphincter Factor

-*This piece was originally published to the r/NBA subreddit on June 3rd, 2019 prior to Game 3 of the 2019 NBA Finals
+*This was originally posted to the r/NBA subreddit on June 3rd, 2019 prior to Game 3 of the 2019 NBA Finals

 It’s a well known physiological reaction, the tightening of the sphincter.
 Everyone does it.
 It’s a totally natural reaction as your body, when confronted with an adverse situation, enters fight or flight mode and tightens up in order to keep your insides from spilling out.
 And yet when I find myself leading conversations asking “When was the last time you got nervous and your butthole shriveled up?” people look at me like I just said something about a carpeted kitchen.